How To Move To Sweden Without A Job

 EU Citizen

 You don’t need to deal with the migration agency if you are a citizen of an EU member country or EEA member country.
-Upon arrival, you only need to register yourself in the national population register and get an ID number from the Swedish Tax Agency.
+Upon arrival, you only need to register in the national population register and get an ID number from the Swedish Tax Agency.

 Non-EU Citizen